Hyacinth Macaw is a wild bird that lives in the forest. They have big winds, and they flock together in pairs.

 The beaks can be dangerous, especially when the birds are angry.
 It is so strong that it can destroy the iron bar of a birdcage even if the cage is welded.

 Hyacinth Macaw is fun to be with.
-They are accommodating, intelligent, stunning, and they have nice personalities.
+They are accommodating, intelligent, and stunning, and they have nice personalities.

 They display likes, dislikes, and other emotions just like humans.
 And they also love attention.
 Being left alone makes them bored and frustrated.